HeyStenson/HTTParty/README.md

 Finally, we've got the resource path.
 This is the actual file or resource that's being served, in this case `cutest-kitten-of-the-year.html`.
 But something like `pretty-kitty.jpg` would also be a totally valid resource path, as would `cats-of-the-world.pdf`.
 The client can request, and the server can send, different file types depending on what's been specified in the HTTP request's headers.

 So you've used HTTP to make a request to the server, and told it exactly what to look for.
-If all goes well, the server sends back a response, which includes the resource you requested!
+The server sends back a response, which, if everything has gone correctly, includes the resource you requested!
 Let's take a look at this cycle with a quick demonstration.

 ---------